Edward Kelley: With Dee on the Continent

 In 1583, Dee became acquainted with Olbracht Łaski, a Polish nobleman interested in alchemy.
 In September of that year, Dee, Kelley, and their families left England with Łaski for the Continent.
 Dee sought the patronage of Emperor Rudolf II in Prague and King Stefan I of Poland in Kraków; Dee apparently failed to impress either monarch enough to earn a permanent station.
 Dee and Kelley lived a nomadic life in Central Europe, meanwhile continuing their spiritual conferences.
 While Kelley was apparently more interested in alchemy than in scrying, Dee seemed more interested in making contact with the angels.
 Kelley's supposed value was as a medium, as only he was able to understand and scribe their language.
 According to those close to Dee (particularly his son Arthur) there was no little tension between the two men and their families as they journeyed through Europe.
-Some claim that "Dee seems to have driven Kelly to the brink of insanity, forcing him to perform long skrying sessions on a nearly daily basis".

 Kelley and Dee's involvement in necromancy eventually caught the attention of the Catholic Church, and on 27 March 1587 they were required to defend themselves in a hearing with the papal nuncio, Germanico Malaspina, bishop of San Severo.
 Dee handled the interview with tact, but Kelley is said to have infuriated the nuncio by stating that one of the problems with the Catholic Church is the "poor conduct of many of the priests."
 The nuncio noted in a letter that he was tempted to toss Kelley out of the window (defenestration was a somewhat common tradition in Prague at the time).